qtumproject/documents/en/lightning/README.md

 - `cd lightning-demo`
 - `mvn install -DskipTests`

-You should see something like this, if there's no errors, we can proceed with creating the configuration file and launch Qtum Eclair now.nsf9ubgm
+You should see something like this, if there's no errors, we can proceed with creating the configuration file and launch Qtum Eclair now.

 ## **Run Qtum Eclair**